Leafie, A Hen into the Wild: Characters

 Two hens who live freely in the yard.
 One of the hens has children of their own while the other one is still incubating their eggs.
-They have a strong dislike of Leafie and the other hen hates her children being near her.
+They have a strong dislike of Leafie and don't allow their children being near her.
 The two hens were later shocked when they discover Rooster's comb was a fake.

 Production

 Director Oh Sung-yoon struggled for more than twenty years as an animator under adverse economic circumstances before finally debuting with this feature film.
 Originally titled YIPSAK - A Chicken Wild, the movie took Myung Films six years (three years for pre-production including scriptwriting, and one and a half year for storyboard) and to produce.

 Shim Jae-myung (also known as Jaime Shim), the head of Myung Films, which co-produced Leafie in conjunction with the local animation studio Odolttogi, said that it was her experience with major motion pictures that made her want to produce animated films that could compete with those from Hollywood and Japan.
 "And as a woman and mother, the plot touched my heart," she said.
 "Many people were doubtful about whether the film would be a success, but I believed in the power of the novel."

 When asked what they did to distinguish their film from films by the world's major studios, director Oh said he and the crew focused on making the visual effects as beautiful as possible.
 "Most of my staff and I majored in painting, and we chose to make the film two-dimensional, so that the entire product looks like a beautiful picture," Oh said.
 Though the sharply drawn foreground characters have an international look, the gentler backgrounds seem typically Korean in their use of landscape and flora (with the Upo wetlands in the south of the country inspiring the everglades in which much of the action takes place).
 "In addition to that, we have many quality animators on staff who draw for Pixar and Disney in Korea."
 Disney, Pixar and DreamWorks often hire small- and medium-sized Korean animation studios to work on their illustrations.